Solomon Islands

 Strengthening women’s safety and security

 Roughly 60% of Solomon Islander women experience physical or sexual violence.
 With little knowledge of or access to support services, the majority of women will not report their experiences.
-IWDA partner Family Support Centre is working to bring free counselling and legal services to all survivors of violence, and introduced mobile counselling services in rural communities to reach more isolated and vulnerable women.
+IWDA partner Family Support Centre is working to bring free counselling and para-legal services to all survivors of violence, and introduced mobile counselling services in rural communities to reach more isolated and vulnerable women.
+However, due to funding limitations, there are gaps in FSC’s coverage.
 The Anglican Church of Melanesia – Christian Care Centre provides safe housing and support for women and girl survivors of all forms of violence – the only medium term safe house in Solomon Islands.

 Economic empowerment